 My commute – I drive to work which takes anywhere between 45mins and 90 mins, meaning I have to give myself 90 mins most days just incase.
 I love listening to podcasts as I drive, drinking coffee and occasionally stopping for a pain au chocolat while I get fuel!

-Lunch – I get 30 mins for lunch (and last week I actually ate it while looking over patient notes most days, I’m still quite slow with my assessments so need to take all the time I can get!) and there aren’t great options at the hospital sadly so I’m mostly bringing in lunch or picking up a soup.
+Lunch – I only get 30 mins for lunch (and last week I actually ate it while looking over patient notes most days, I’m still quite slow with my assessments so need to take all the time I can get!) and there aren’t great options at the hospital sadly so I’m mostly bringing in lunch or picking up a soup.

 Gym – My to-do list for next week is to join the gym at the university nearby so that I have somewhere to shower if I run and to workout before/after work!